TonePoems/PyRPG_Mini/test coverage/coverage.md

 This file is a representation of how each group member individually tested their code.
 If you want the actual metrics check the metrics folder within this test coverage folder.
+The individual html files will pull up the metrics of coverage that the coverage python tool generates.

 Caleb Austin:
   -